Batman Forever (Mega Drive)

 The characters in-game were motion captured using the film's stuntmen against green screen, which again would be sent to Probe in video form.
 No members of the film's main cast reprise their roles for the video game, though their likenesses are used in promotional material.

 A limited edition release of Batman Forever was sold exclusively in branches of Woolworths in the United Kingdom.
 In addition to a boxed version of the game, the package includes a VHS cassette documenting how the game was made, a Batman Forever-themed notepad and stickers.
-The package is thought to have sold poorly, and has subsequently become a rare collectors' item, with second-hand copies reportedly selling as high as £10,000 online.
+The package is thought to have sold poorly, and has subsequently become a rare collectors' item.
 Both Mega Drive and Super NES versions were available.

 - Main article: Batman Forever (Mega Drive)/Magazine articles.